onflow/flow/flips/20210824-fcl-tx-payer-service.md

 ### Engineering Impact

 This is a large project.
-While a MVP could be built by an engineering team, a full solution would likely require multiple participants and skillsets from product, engineering and design.
+While an MVP could be built by an engineering team, a full solution would likely require multiple participants and skillsets from product, engineering and design.

 ### Compatibility

-This project would need to maintain compatible with latest versions of FCL.
+This project would need to maintain compatibility with latest versions of FCL.

 ## Questions and Discussion Topics